backstage/backstage/.changeset/dry-squids-tap.md

   },
 });

-// create an instance of the extension kind with props const testExtension = EntityCardBlueprint.make({
+// create an instance of the extension blueprint with params const testExtension = EntityCardBlueprint.make({
   name: 'foo',
   params: {